FerAmbriz/AutoMethyc/README.md

 cd AutoMethyc/scr
 sudo mv * /usr/bin/
 ```

 ## Usage
 ### Docker version

-In case you are using the version installed with docker, you have to mount the volume (-v) in the corresponding directory and run it in the background (-d) to avoid breaking the process in long execution times.
+Before run AutoMethyc, you need to have the fastq file and reference genome in a separete directory and mount the volume with the option (-v).
+The algorhitm is run in background (-d) to avoid breaking the process.
 For this, we provide an automount script with the possibility of using relative and absolute path
 ```
 automethyc_docker -i [fastq_folder] -o [Output_folder] -r [reference genome file] [optional arguments]
 ```